-Choose a situation of conflict currently going on in your country or the wider world - you might want to consider BREXIT, or a long-standing territorial dispute, or a situation involving migrants etc. - and explore some of the narratives associated with it.
-Try and collect a number written from different perspectives - for example from a variety of newspapers or online material - and then look at the language and imagery used in them.
+Preparation: Like Luke's audience we live in turbulent times.
+Choose a situation of conflict (political, social, territorial etc.) currently going on in your country or the wider world and find some of the narratives associated with it.
+Try and collect ones written from different perspectives - for example from a variety of newspapers or online material - and then look at the language and imagery used in them.
 What sorts of things do these reference and where do they come from?
 Are there different types of language and image within any one account?
 Are there differences or similarities in the language and imagery used by accounts written from different perspectives or starting premises?